The Path Less Taken: A Silver Lake Garden

 The home's central hallway leads from the courtyard to the backyard, which can also be accessed from a multipurpose deck.
 The 575-square-foot, L-shaped space—with a redwood kitchen-garden container exploding with edibles from Jimmy Williams of Hayground Organic Gardening in Los Angeles—serves as an open-air living and dining room.
 A pair of metal-and-rope midcentury rocking chairs by Blackman Cruz Workshop, as well as a table and ceramic piece by Stan Bitters, flank the monolithic fireplace.

 This phase of the redesign was simple compared to what needed to be done on the other side of the deck.
 The land fell off precipitously into a hillside tangled with debris.
 Developing that landscape, Brown faced his greatest challenge.
-After spending a week visiting the space to observe the sunlight at all hours of the day, he cleared the hillside and trucked in 40 cubic yards of soil to raise the bottom of the slope nearly four feet.
+After spending a week visiting the space to observe the sunlight at all hours of the day, he cleared the hillside and trucked in 40 cubic yards of soil to raise the bottom of the slope nearly 4 feet.
 The new grade allowed for a flat area, a rarity for hillside homes in Los Angeles, with a shade-tolerant Marathon 1 fescue lawn where the kids can play soccer.
-Fern pines (Podocarpus gracilior) border the area, providing a screen for privacy.
+Podocarpus gracilior (fern pines) border the area, providing a screen for privacy.
 “Their Asiatic form really fit with the style of the house,” Brown says.

 After installing the garden last fall, Brown cautioned the owners to be patient, as ivy and creeping fig covered the walls, and coleus and acanthus will die back in winter to reveal philodendrons, pittosporum, Tasmanian tree ferns, and begonias not yet grown to full glory.
 “It's not like a painting that's finished the first time you see it,” he told them.
 “It's like soup: The longer it cooks, the better it is.”